shishirmax/Azure_Blob/Docs/POC.md

 ### Data Lake
 A data lake is a storage repository that holds a vast amount of raw data in its native format, including structured, semi-structured, and unstructured data.
-The data structure and requirements are not defined until the data is needed
+The data structure and requirements are not defined until the data is needed.
+A data lake is a hub or repository of all data that any organization has access to, where the data is ingested and stored in as close to the raw form as possible without enforcing any restrictive schema.